haowulab/haowulab.github.io/pages/bio.md

 ---
 layout: page
-title: Short bio
+title: Biography of Hao Wu
 description: Hao Wu's Short bio
 ---

-## Biography of Hao Wu
 I was born in Beijing and grew up in Tianjin, China.
 I graduated from the <a href="http://www.nkzx.cn/">Tianjin Nankai High School</a>, which produced two Chinese prime ministers and numuerous scientists.